Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Meta Training Details

 \section{Meta Training Details}

-To increase the efficiency of meta training, we introduce a training schedule.
-We start out with an inner batch size of $b=32$ and a budget of $K=50$.
-Then, we consecutively increase the budget, first to 200 and finally to 500.
-In a last stage of training we finetune for an increased batch size of $b=128$.
 To estimate the descent direction of the GNN parameters, we use evolutionary strategies as described in \cref*{sec:meta_training}.
-In order to do so, we draw $N=128$ perturbations for $K=50$ and $N=64$ perturbations for larger budgets and for MIS.
-On MIS, we also train only up to $K=200$ and $b=32$.
+In order to do so, we draw $N=128$ perturbations for TSP and $N=64$ perturbations for larger for MIS.
 For updating the GNN parameters, the estimated descent directions from ES are processed by Adam.
-We use a learning rate of 0.001 for all experiments.
-In the TSP, a cosine learning rate decay schedule was used with 50 linear warm up steps to the maximum learning rate and from there the learning rate is fully annealed to 0 at the end of training in one cycle.
-In the MIS problem, only a constant learning rate is used.
+We use a learning rate of 0.001 with a cosine learning rate decay schedule and 50 linear warm up steps to the maximum learning rate.
+From there the learning rate is fully annealed to 0 at the end of training in one cycle.
 For the larger TSP variants we find it beneficial to optimize over the logarithm of the meta loss, in order to avoid large differences in gradient magnitudes that stem from the large objective values of poor random TSP solutions.
 Alternatively, this problem could be addressed by clipping the loss difference between the antithetic pairs in equation \cref*{eq:es_estimator} to a maximum absolute value.